Shakthivelms8/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

 1. Navigate to the **Indexes** tab and then select the **products-index** index.

-## Validate index with example search queries
+### Task 3: Validate index with example search queries

 Now that your materialized view of the Azure Cosmos DB SQL API data is in the search index, you can perform a few basic queries that take advantage of the features in Azure Cognitive Search.